Ilshae/fullstack-app/README.md

-Fullstack application for my university
+Fullstack application for my university.
-React on frontend, Spring on backend
+React on frontend, Spring on backend.